espnet/espnet/doc/espnet2_training_option.md

 python -m espnet2.bin.asr_train --print_config
 ```

-In this section, we use `espnet2.bin.asr_train` for an example, but the other training tools based on `Task` class has the same interface.
+In this section, we use `espnet2.bin.asr_train` for an example, but the other training tools based on `Task` class has the same interface, so you can replace it to another command.

 Note that ESPnet2 always selects`_` instead of `-` for the separation for the name of an option to avoid confusion.